Analyzing Clover Health Investments (CLOV) and The Competition

 |4.93

-Clover Health Investments’ competitors have higher revenue and earnings than Clover Health Investments.
-Clover Health Investments is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Clover Health Investments’ rivals have higher revenue and earnings than Clover Health Investments.
+Clover Health Investments is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

+This table compares Clover Health Investments and its rivals’ net margins, return on equity and return on assets.

 Summary

-Clover Health Investments competitors beat Clover Health Investments on 11 of the 13 factors compared.
+Clover Health Investments rivals beat Clover Health Investments on 11 of the 13 factors compared.

 Clover Health Investments, Corp. operates as a medicare advantage insurer in the United States.
 The company through its Clover Assistant, a software platform that provides preferred provider organization and health maintenance organization health plans for medicare-eligible consumers.
 It also focuses on non-insurance businesses.
 Clover Health Investments, Corp. was incorporated in 2014 and is based in Franklin, Tennessee.